psanch21/VAE-GMVAE/README.md

 # VAE-GMVAE
-This repository contains the implementation of the VAE and Gaussian Mixture VAE using TensorFlow
+This repository will soon contain the implementation of the VAE and Gaussian Mixture VAE using TensorFlow